 have all benefitted from The Essex MBA and go into detail about how our MBA

 Why choose Essex Business School for your MBA?

-business leader; one who needs to be innovative, inquisitive, creative, and
+breed of business leader; one who needs to be innovative,

-issues facing organizations today, and those they will encounter tomorrow.
-The
+issues facing organisations today, and those they will encounter

 deserve to maximise the value of your investment in the course.